Boris Said: 1995–2000: Truck Series

 Said made his NASCAR debut in 1995 in the Craftsman Truck Series at Sears Point International Raceway, driving the No. 4 Ford F-150 for Irvan-Simo Racing.
 He started 25th and finished 24th out of a 26-truck field due to overheating problems.
 He made three starts the following year driving Irvan's No. 28 1-800-Collect Ford.
 His best finish was thirteenth, at I-70 Speedway.

 Said moved to trucks full time in 1997, in the No. 44 Federated Auto Parts Ford.
 While his rookie season did not yield any wins, he finished second at the Pronto Auto Parts 400K and finished 16th in the final standings.
 Said received notice from fans and drivers when he contacted championship contender Rich Bickle at the 1997 October Sonoma truck race.
 Bickle had blamed Said for causing him to lose a top-five running and made contact that cut down Said's tire.
 In reply, an angry Said waited for Bickle to come back around and retaliated.
 Both drivers apologized the next day.
 Said was fined $15,000 and was suspended until he paid the fine.

-The following year, he won his first career Truck Series race, at Sears Point, in addition to his first truck pole, at Heartland Park Topeka.
+The following year, Said won his first career Truck Series race, at Sears Point, in addition to his first truck pole, at Heartland Park Topeka.
 He also made his Busch Series debut, at Watkins Glen International Raceway, starting on the pole but finishing fortieth in the No. 12 Zippo Chevy owned by Jimmy Spencer.
 In 1999, Said scaled back on his Truck Series schedule, running only six events.
 He won poles at Portland and Topeka for Irvan-Simo, as well as driving for Team Racing and Bobby Rahal.
 He made his Winston Cup debut, at Watkins Glen, qualifying on the outside pole and leading nine laps before his No. 14 Ford suffered engine problems.
 He also drove at Homestead-Miami Speedway, finishing 34th.

-In 2000, he made what would be his final truck series start for five years, at Portland, finishing fifteenth.
+In 2000, Said made what would be his final truck series start for five years, at Portland, finishing fifteenth.
 After a 30th place run at California Speedway, he returned to the Cup Series, driving the No. 23 for Jimmy Spencer, and finished 42nd at Sears Point.
 He also attempted the Cup race at Watkins Glen but failed to qualify due to a lack of owner's points.